1. Home

 • After solar-producing hours, utilities must ramp up energy production to meet higher electricity demand in the evening.

 Here, solar batteries can mitigate grid stress in two ways: by capturing excess solar power generation in the afternoon and offsetting utility energy consumption throughout the evening and overnight.
-With this, solar batteries can help flatten the curve and help balance local power supplies and prepare for peak periods of demand.
+Increased battery-stored energy in use during peak periods of demand can flatten the curve and balance power supplies.

 Mitigating the need to build additional electricity generation facilities, solar battery storage sharing programs are often nicknamed virtual power plants.